AckerlyXu/heima/articles/virtual-machines/linux/extensions-features.md

 - Apply PowerShell Desired State configurations to a virtual machine using the DSC extension for Linux.
 For more information, see [Azure Desired State configuration extension](https://github.com/Azure/azure-linux-extensions/tree/master/DSC).
 - Configure monitoring of a virtual machine with the Microsoft Monitoring Agent VM extension.
 For more information, see [Enable or disable VM monitoring](vm-monitoring.md).
 - Configure monitoring of your Azure infrastructure with the Datadog extension.
 For more information, see the [Datadog blog](https://www.datadoghq.com/blog/introducing-azure-monitoring-with-one-click-datadog-deployment/).
+- Configure a Docker host on an Azure virtual machine using the Docker VM extension.
+For more information, see [Docker VM extension](dockerextension.md).

 In addition to process-specific extensions, a Custom Script extension is available for both Windows and Linux virtual machines.
 The Custom Script extension for Linux allows any Bash script to be run on a virtual machine.
 Custom scripts are useful for designing Azure deployments that require configuration beyond what native Azure tooling can provide.
 For more information, see [Linux VM Custom Script extension](extensions-customscript.md).